 Neural Stem Cell (De)regulation and Brain Tumour Initiation

 The controlled generation of new neurons and glia cells in the brain from Neural Stem Cell (NSC) progenitors is crucial not only during embryonic development but throughout adult life.
-Deregulation of adult NSCs impacts on normal brain function and can lead to a variety of brain disorders.
-Our team uses the best in vivo genetic model available, the Drosophila central nervous system, to reveal and understand the signals controlling post-embryonic Neural Stem Cell mitotic activation, cell fate and lineage maturation in both normal and pathological conditions, such as during brain tumour initiation.
-Our studies involve functional genetics, gene expression analysis, biochemical and imaging assays.
+Deregulation of adult NSCs or their lineage can lead to a variety of brain disorders, including tumour formation.

 Treating low-grade brain tumours